swiftlang/swift-testing/Sources/Testing/Testing.docc/AddingTags.md

 corresponding test at runtime.
 If any tags are applied to a test suite, then all tests in that suite inherit those tags.

-The testing library does not assign any semantic meaning to any tags, nor does the presence or absence of tags affect how the testing library runs tests.
+The testing library doesn't assign any semantic meaning to any tags, nor does the presence or absence of tags affect how the testing library runs tests.

 Tags themselves are instances of ``Tag`` and can be expressed as string